At a glance

-- Time budget: A terminal pet often requires intensive home-care, which can take up a considerable amount of time.
-If you work full-time out of the house or travel a lot, this can impact on your ability to provide optimal care.
+- Time budget: A terminal pet often requires intensive home care, which can take up a considerable amount of time.
+If you work full-time out of the house or travel a lot, this can impact your ability to provide optimal care.

 - Physical budget: Are you physically able to care for a terminal cat?
-Lifting him or her out of the litter tray if they are unable to walk, managing accidents, taking the cat for veterinary check-ups?
+Are you capable of lifting them out of the litter tray if they are unable to walk, managing accidents, or taking the cat for vet check-ups?

-- Emotional budget: Caring for a terminal cat has a huge emotional toll.
-For me, caring for my cat for over 6 months during her cancer treatment was emotionally hard.
+- Emotional budget: Caring for a terminal cat carries a huge emotional toll.
+For me, caring for my beloved cat for over 6 months during her cancer treatment was emotionally hard.
 Some of our pets are a link or a bridge to the past.
-They represent our childhood, a marriage, a difficult period in our lives, a family member who is no longer with us, all of which can make it even harder to let go.
+They might represent our childhood, a marriage, a difficult period in our lives, or a family member who is no longer with us—all of which can make it even harder to let go.

 Dr. Gardener says that she supports a pet owner’s decision to say goodbye if any of these “budgets” are depleted.

 - Am I keeping them alive for me, or them?

-- Think of two or three things your cat enjoys (chasing flies, playing with scrunched up paper balls, lazing in the sun, jumping on the dog’s tail, greeting you at the door after work) are they still getting pleasure from them?
+- Think of two or three things your healthy cat enjoyed, maybe that was chasing flies, playing with scrunched-up paper balls, lazing in the sun, jumping on the dog’s tail, or greeting you at the door after work.
+Are they still getting pleasure from these activities?

-- Do you want to keep the cat alive because they are still enjoying life or because you can’t bear the thought of them not being around anymore?
+- Do you want to keep your cat alive because they are still enjoying life or because you can’t bear the thought of them not being around anymore?

-- What will the cat miss if he or she is not here tomorrow?
+- What will your pet miss if he or she is not here tomorrow?